jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Was humanity ever so hamstrung?

 Did ideology control economics the same way religion once did politics?
 Were people loyal to their personalities instead of their achievements?
+Why did the world's regions have stark inequalities?
 Why were there so many currencies instead of using God's currency?
-Would teachers demand that their students not use the latest technology because they wanted safe jobs for life teaching ancient technology?
+Would teachers demand that their students not use the latest technology because teachers wanted safe jobs for life teaching ancient technology?

-It's even more confusing trying to understand how regular people responded to their evolution being held back.
+What's even more confusing is trying to understand how regular people responded to their evolution being held back.
 They would watch ideological stories on a screen and call that politics.
-They would have one career for life, and therefore one ideology for life, regardless of changes in technology, demographics, and environment.
-Did parents really raise their kids in suburban isolation while showering them with generic mass-produced items instead of instilling a God-given requirement to use their gifts, physique, passions, to solve their own problems?
+They would have one career for life and, therefore, one ideology for life, regardless of changes in technology, demographics, and environment.
+How could parents raise their kids in suburban isolation while showering them with generic mass-produced items instead of instilling a God-given requirement for their children to use their unique gifts, physique, and passions to evolve solutions to their problems?

 The hard truth is yes, we used to live this way.
 I must remember that.
 It's easy to forget that humanity once fought our evolution instead of our natural enemy.